 Where can I get PEP?

 The best place to go for PEP is a sexual health (GUM) clinic or an HIV clinic.
-These are usually only open during the week and only during office hours.
+These are usually only open during the week during office hours.
 If you need PEP over the weekend, outside of office hours or during a public holiday the best place to go is the Accident and Emergency (A&E) department of a hospital.
 A&E departments never close but there is no guarantee that an A&E doctor will agree to give someone PEP.
 PEP is not usually available from GPs (family doctors).

 Find your nearest sexual health clinic.

 What will happen if I ask for PEP?

-PEP involves powerful and expensive drugs that have side effects.
+PEP involves powerful and expensive drugs.
 To make sure it isn’t given to people with no real risk of infection, if you want PEP you will be asked questions about:

 - The person you had sex with (and the chances that person had HIV).

-- What kind of sex happened (vaginal, oral, anal).
+- What kind of sex happened (vaginal, oral or anal?).